moritz-neesen/mcmicrogui-report/README.md

 When run, the application follows the steps outlined in Figure 1.

 In the first step, the output of an MCMICRO analysis is read from a path specified by the user.
-The program then automatically determines from the folder structure if the data it is processing is derived from a TMA.
+If the data is valid, the program then automatically determines from the folder structure whether the data it is processing is derived from a TMA.

 If no TMA is present, MCMICRO-GUI then detects a high intensity spot on the image created by MCMICROs registration step.
 A 500x500 pixel region around this spot is then cropped from both the registration image and the cell segmentation mask provided by MCMICRO.
 Both outcrops are stored in memory and are used to visualize image and segmentation data later on.